mdhiggins/sickbeard_mp4_automator/README.md

         - Ex: `sampleuser:samplepass:10`
 2. Start/Restart deluged
     - *deluged* not <i>deluge</i>
+    - If you're running Deluge on Windows and not setting up the daemon as a service, you can trigger the daemon to run in the background by disabling *Classic Mode* in your Deluge preferences under the *Interface* section
 3. Access the WebUI
     - Default port is `8112`
     - Default password is `deluge`